jballardo/MATH-105-052/index.md

 ## Textbook

-Functions Modeling Change: A Preparation for Calculus
-Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition)
+**Functions Modeling Change: A Preparation for Calculus**  Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition)
+The textbook is used everyday in class for group work assignments.
+Please bring your textbooks to class everyday.

+## Grading

+An explanation of the grading scheme can be found in the [student guide](http://www.math.lsa.umich.edu/courses/sg/) located on the [course webpage](http://www.math.lsa.umich.edu/courses/105/).

+The grading scheme is as follows:

+**Uniform Component**
+Exam 1: 25%
+Exam 2: 30%
+Exam 3 (Final): 40%
+Webwork (Online HW): 5%